openconfig/attestz/README.md

-# attestz
-API for TPM attestation and enrollment for certificates
+# TPM enrollment and attestation of networking devices for device owners/admnistrators

+## Building

+`bazel build //proto:*`